 Ingredient Notes

-- Potatoes: Rich in fiber and vitamin C, sweet potatoes can substituted for a different flavor.
+- Potatoes: Rich in fiber and so satiating, sweet potatoes can be substituted for a different flavor.

 - Cauliflower: High in vitamins and antioxidants; broccoli can be used as an alternative.

-- Silken Tofu: Adds creaminess and potassium; cashew cream is another option.
+- Silken Tofu: Adds creaminess, protein, and potassium; cashew cream is another option.

 Step-By-Step Instructions